 Dr. Leytham said he would place vacations in the same category as other types of “building structure” into one’s life.

 “The modern age is ever encroaching upon our personal time and space,” he said.
 “Computers and cell phones have made it easier to take our work home with us, which often creates an increased expectation of workload and a decreased expectation of personal time.
 Building structure into your life, no matter how artificial it might seem, is a way to fight back against this encroachment.”

 The goal is to designate some time each day – even if only for a few minutes – for things such as:

 Dr. Leytham said it is not only daily structure that can help us to fight back against the constant march of stressors into our lives but also weekly, monthly and even annual events can be built into our schedules to do so.

-Dr. Thomas Leytham is a primary care physician who recently joined the University of South Alabama Knollwood Physicians Group.
-He is now accepting new patients.
+Dr. Thomas Leytham is a primary care physician at University Physicians Group.
 To make an appointment, call (251) 660-5787.

 © 2017 USA Health System